Workers’ Compensation FAQs

 Workers’ comp claims are routinely denied for a variety of reasons, some of which are not legitimate or legally valid.
 The only way to know if your claim denial can be successfully appealed is to have a free consultation with an experienced workers’ comp lawyer who can file for an appeal hearing.
 Anything short of this will do nothing to change the outcome of your work injury claim.

-I am being provided medical care, but I can’t work due to my injury and I have no income right now!
+I am being provided medical care by workers’ comp, but I can’t work due to my injury and I have no income right now!
 What can I do?

 Georgia workers’ comp law provides for an income benefit in the amount of two-thirds of the employee’s average weekly wage to be paid to the injured employee under certain circumstances.
 Workers’ comp insurance often tries to deny the injured worker this income benefit, even while paying for the medical care.
 The best thing to do initially is to bug workers’ comp constantly about income benefits.
 If you get denied or you simply don’t get an answer at all, contact The Law Offices of T. Andrew Miller ASAP to see if your case meets the criteria for payment of income benefits.